Steve Hackett will breathe new life into a beloved Genesis album Thursday in Grand Rapids, Mich.

 “It happens to be my favorite Genesis album.
 That setting was 1973, and just as we were leaving New York desperately trying to find a gig anywhere else in the States, we heard that John Lennon gave an interview and said Genesis was one of the bands he was listening to, so I assumed he liked that album at the time, and we were all very proud of it,” said Hackett, who performed with Genesis from 1971-1977.

 “I get to do it again in its entirety, which wasn’t possible with the technology we had back in the day, plus an extra track included like a deleted scene.
 Something that Peter Gabriel introduced to the band as an unfinished song.
 I finished it years later with his blessing, and we shared credits on it.”

 That “deleted scene” of a song is “Déjà Vu,” a quiet, emotional track filled with deep synths, exquisite classical guitar strums and a haunting extended electric guitar solo.
 This time, Hackett will perform it live with singer-songwriter and musician Nad Sylvan, keyboardist Roger King, bassist Jonas Reingold, saxophonist/flautist Rob Townsend and drummer Craig Blundell.

-Together, the prog rock quintet is embarking on a 27-date North American “Genesis Revisited” tour through Oct.
+Together, the prog rock sextet is embarking on a 27-date North American “Genesis Revisited” tour through Oct.
 20 and playing eight other influential tracks from “Pound” as well as highlights from Hackett’s popular 1979 album, “Spectral Mornings,” and his latest release, “At the Edge of Light.”